DanCardin/corpus/README.md

 export GIT_WORK_TREE=$(corpus --nearest --source-path -n git -e git)
 ```

-- for `GIT_DIR`, we want `--nearest` so that, if you `cd` into a child directory it will pick up the
+- for `GIT_DIR`, we want `--nearest` so that, if you `cd` into a child directory it will pick up
-  file corresponding with the closest existing git repo.
+- the file corresponding with the closest existing git repo.
 - for `GIT_WORK_TREE`, we also use `--source-path` to back-trace the repo root location, given the
   data's location

 By itself this isn't bulletproof, since `git init` and `git clone` will exhibit some odd behavior if
-you just stuck this in your bashrc/zshrc, but a little creative shell scripting or aliases should
+you just stuck this in your bashrc/zshrc, but a little creative shell scripting (PRs welcome!) or
-get the job done!
+aliases should get the job done!

 ## Library